 - A building permit is NOT required for normal maintenance or repair.

-If you have already started work that requires a permit, simply contact the Town Office as soon as possible to get the required permit.
+If you have already started work that requires a permit, contact the Code Enforcement Officer as soon as possible.